How to Teach Computer Science

-Before training to teach in my mid-forties, I enjoyed a successful and varied career in IT, beginning as a graduate trainee operator of IBM mainframes, then a network administrator, an analyst/programmer and finally a certified cybersecurity consultant working with major banks and insurance companies.
+Before training to teach in my mid-forties, I enjoyed a successful and varied career in IT, beginning as a graduate trainee operator of IBM mainframes, then a network administrator, an analyst/programmer and finally a CISSP-certified cybersecurity consultant working with major banks and insurance companies.

 I am the author of “How to Teach Computer Science” and “How to Learn Computer Science” (see httcs.online).